The State of Connecticut has passed their budget and there will be no additional tax bill issued for the grand list of

 The second installment of real estate bills and supplemental motor vehicle bills for the 2013 grand list will become due on July 1, 2017.
 The second installment of real estate and personal property bills will become due January 1, 2018 along with the supplemental motor vehicle bills.
 You have 30 days to pay without penalty.
-Bills not paid on or before August 1, 2014 (office open 9 - noon only) will be subject to the statutory interest of 1 1/2% per month (going back to July 1st) or the minimum charge of $2.00, whichever is greater.
+Bills not paid on or before August 1, 2014 (office open 9 - noon only) will be subject to the statutory interest of 1 1/2% per month (going back to January 1st) or the minimum charge of $2.00, whichever is greater.
 A postmark of August 1, 2014 will be considered an on time payment.
 In addition, we have an ordinance that allows the town to recoup the fees we are charged by the Department of Motor Vehicles for the use of their delinquent system, so each motor vehicle bill will have a charge of $2.00 in addition to the interest penalty.
 These fees are per bill fees.
 Inclement weather will not change the last day to pay date.

 If you are sending a check, please make it payable to "Town of Barkhamsted" and be sure of the following: you are paying the correct installment, both the numeric and written portions are the same, the check is dated and the check is signed.
 If you are paying on-line through you bank, please be sure to reference a current account number.
 Your attention to detail is appreciated.

 If you disposed of a motor vehicle after October 1, 2016 and did not transfer your plate to a new vehicle, we can probably reduce your bill.
 If you have your plate receipt from DMV and a second form of proof that shows what you did with the vehicle, please forward that information to the assessor's office and, if we can, we will adjust your bill before we mail it.